FaisalDawod/React-Course/README.md

 # React-Course
-OverFlow Club in Princess Sumaya University of Technology that given React Course.
+The OverFlow Club at Princess Sumaya University for Technology offered a React course, taught by engineer Rami Abu Kishk.